 “Advances in display technology should not be setbacks for our environment.
 We take great pride in offering Energy Star certified products and launching new technologies, such as our ultra-thin WLED displays, that offer improved performance, while requiring fewer materials for development and less energy for use.”

-The Electronic Product Environmental Assessment Tool (EPEAT) is a system based on IEEE 1680 - 2006 the environmental performance standard to evaluate how "green" the electronic products are.
-Currently, EPEAT covers desktop computers, notebooks, and monitors.
+The Electronic Product Environmental Assessment Tool (EPEAT) is a system based on IEEE 1680 - 2006 (starting January 2019, IEEE 1680.1-2018) the environmental performance standard to evaluate how "green" the electronic products are.

 Recognizing the environmental impacts of tech manufacturing has become increasingly important, both purchasers and manufacturers are seeking standard environmental rules to define “green” products.
 EPEAT meets the needs of both parties.
 With its standardized criteria, purchasers can compare products and manufacturers can learn how to reduce the manufacturing environmental impact by improving the design of their products.